Caveman07/ltxv-pod/README.md

 - CUDA-compatible GPU (recommended) or CPU
 - 16GB+ RAM (32GB+ recommended)
 - 50GB+ free disk space for model caching
-- Redis server (for job queue)

 ### RunPod Deployment

-When deploying on RunPod, the container is started with a special script that ensures the latest code and models are pulled, dependencies are installed, Redis is running, and the production server and RQ worker are started.
-This is different from local development, where you use the Makefile.
+When deploying on RunPod, the container is started with a special script that ensures the latest code and models are pulled, dependencies are installed, and the production server is started.

 **GPU Memory Management:**